Glockner00/Maze-Solver/README.md

 # Maze-Solver
-This program generates a random maze Using a deep first search algorithm. where the shortest way/solution to the maze is found with the A* algorithm.
+This program generates a random maze using a deep first search algorithm.
+The shortest way/solution to the maze is found with the A* search algorithm.
-The A* algorithm is vizulised with pygame.
+A* algorithm is vizulised with pygame.

 Requires : pygame, Queue from PriorityQueue